jaberg/scipy_proceedings/papers/brent_komer_hpsklearn_condensed/paper_condensed.rst

 Experiments
 -----------

-We conducted experiments on three data sets to establish that hyperopt-sklearn can find accurate models on a range of data sets in a reasonable amount of time.
+We conducted experiments on three data sets to establish that Hyperopt-Sklearn can find accurate models on a range of data sets in a reasonable amount of time.
 Results were collected on three data sets: MNIST, 20-Newsgroups, and Convex Shapes.
 MNIST is a well-known data set of 70K :math:`28x28` greyscale images of hand-drawn digits [Lec98]_.
 20-Newsgroups is a 20-way classification data set of 20K newsgroup messages ( [Mit96]_ , we did not remove the headers for our experiments).